Flood (2007 film): Plot

 A storm surge travels between the United Kingdom and mainland Europe, raising sea levels at the same time as the spring tide.
 Several parts of Scotland are devastated as a result, including Wick.

 The Met Office's head forecaster, Keith Hopkins, mistakenly believes the storm will head towards the Netherlands.
 However, Leonard Morrison, a marine physics professor who has based his career on believing that the Thames barrier was built in the wrong place, disproves Hopkins' theory with his independent but sophisticated computer model - which predicts that the storm and spring tide would merge to form a 46 metre-high surge.
-After a series of mis-informed meetings with Deputy Prime Minister Campbell (who becomes outraged at the inaccurate forecasts) Hopkins feels guilt ridden as valuable time has been wasted.
+After a series of misinformed meetings with Deputy Prime Minister Campbell (who becomes outraged at the inaccurate forecasts) Hopkins feels guilt ridden as valuable time has been wasted.
 During a last-minute meeting at COBRA (Cabinet Office Briefing Rooms) in Whitehall, the authorities realise that Central London would be inundated in three hours.
 Campbell declares a state of emergency, which on the short notice causes severe panic and congestion in the city.

 As the COBRA authorities and military forces struggle to evacuate over one million people from the city, Police Commissioner Patricia Nash is designated the emergency coordinator by Campbell and works with the rest of the team, including Major General Ashcroft, transport chief Johnson, and a guilt-stricken Hopkins.

 Leonard travels to the barrier where he meets his estranged son Rob, an engineer, and Rob's ex-wife Sam, the barrier manager.
 Sam oversees raising the barrier, but the tsunami arrives and overwhelms it.
 The flood sweeps into the city, destroying everything in its path.
 Rob and Sam jump into the Thames to escape the swamped barrier, whilst Leonard is saved by a military helicopter and taken to Whitehall to advise COBRA.